Sidney Paget: The Strand illustrations

 Paget is best remembered as the creator of the popular image of Sherlock Holmes from the original publication of Conan Doyle's stories in The Strand Magazine.
 He was originally hired to illustrate The Adventures of Sherlock Holmes, a series of twelve short stories that ran from July 1891 through June 1892.

 In 1893, Paget illustrated The Memoirs of Sherlock Holmes, published in The Strand as further episodes of the Adventures.
-When Sir Arthur Conan Doyle revived the Sherlock Holmes series with The Hound of the Baskervilles, serialised in The Strand in 1901–02, he specifically requested that Paget be the illustrator.
-Paget went on to illustrate another short story series, The Return of Sherlock Holmes, in 1903–04.
+When Sir Arthur Conan Doyle revived the Sherlock Holmes series with The Hound of the Baskervilles, serialised in The Strand in 1901–1902, he specifically requested that Paget be the illustrator.
+Paget went on to illustrate another short story series, The Return of Sherlock Holmes, in 1903–1904.
 In all, he illustrated one Holmes novel and 37 Holmes short stories.
 His illustrations have influenced interpretations of the detective in fiction, film and drama.

 The Strand became one of Great Britain's most famous fiction magazines, with the Holmes series its most popular feature.
 As Holmes' popularity grew, Paget's illustrations became larger and more elaborate.
 Beginning with "The Adventure of the Final Problem" in 1893, almost every Holmes story in The Strand featured a full-page illustration as well as many smaller ones.

 Paget was the first to give Holmes his deerstalker cap and Inverness cape – details never mentioned in the stories and novels.
 The cap and cape first appear in an illustration for "The Boscombe Valley Mystery" in 1891 and reappear in "The Adventure of Silver Blaze" in 1893; they also appear in a few illustrations from The Return of Sherlock Holmes.
 (The curved calabash pipe was added by the stage actor William Gillette.)

 Altogether, Paget did some 356 published drawings for the Sherlock Holmes series.
 His depictions of Holmes became iconic and other illustrators found themselves compelled to imitate his style in their own depictions of Holmes.

 A complete set of The Strand issues featuring the illustrated Sherlock Holmes tales is one of the rarest and most expensive collector's items in publishing history.
-Paget's original 6.75 x 10.5-inch drawing of "Holmes and Moriarty in Mortal Combat at the Edge of the Reichenbach Falls" was sold by Sotheby's in New York on 16 November 2004 for $220,800.
+Paget's original 6.75 × 10.5-inch drawing of "Holmes and Moriarty in Mortal Combat at the Edge of the Reichenbach Falls" was sold by Sotheby's in New York on 16 November 2004 for $220,800.

 Legend holds that the publishers of The Strand hired Paget accidentally when he mistakenly responded to a letter of commission intended for his younger brother Walter, but a 2019 paper published in the Baker Street Journal found no evidence for this story and much against it.

 Another commonly held belief – that Paget modeled his depiction of Holmes on that of Walter – was denied by their brother Henry Marriott Paget.